<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Makapu'u Lighthouse Trail: good hike for the whole family with a paved trail; you'll likely see whales breaching during the humpback whale migration season (approx. Dec.-May)

 • Ka'au Crater Hike: Some sections can be challenging.
-All-day hike with several waterfalls and great views from rim of the crater.
+All-day hike with several waterfalls and great views from the rim of the crater.
 My avid hiker husband says this was his favorite hike on the island!

 H3-view-HawaiiView on Hawaii's H-3, image via Grace Rebekah Photography

-I've barely scratched the surface of the island of Oahu has to offer.
+I've barely scratched the surface of what the island of Oahu has to offer.
 Please share with us your "must-sees"!

 New call-to-action